EriRJorge/EriRJorge/README.md

 - 👋 Hi, I’m @EriRJorge
 - 👀 I’m interested in Music, Videogames, and Basketball
 - 🌱 I’m currently Studying Computer Science with an emphasis in Web Dev at Southern Adventist University(SAU)
-- 💞️ I’m looking to collaborate on some out-of-school projects for software dev
+- 💞️ I’m looking to collaborate on some out-of-school projects for web dev
 - 📫 How to reach me my phone # is 561-674-1990.
 Gmail is EriRJorge@gmail.com.
 Instagram is tachi_bana1223.
 Discord is RJRamen.

 <!---